When "I Don't Want To" Becomes a Barrier: Navigating Resistance in Extracurriculars

 Whatever the root cause, our role as parents remains the same: to ensure our children build the social and physical skills they need to thrive.

-I’m a mother of four, and I’ve been in the trenches.
+As a mother of four, I’ve been in the trenches.
 One of my children is a true introvert—someone who has always found new environments and groups incredibly overwhelming.

 I knew swimming wasn't optional; it’s a safety requirement.
 However, the traditional crowded community center pool was a "no-go" for my child's temperament.
-Here is how we adapted:
+Here is how I adapted:

-• Changed the environment: We moved lessons to a neighbor’s backyard pool.
+• I changed the environment.
+We moved lessons to a neighbor’s backyard pool.

-• Modified the social dynamic: We hired a private instructor for just my child and a few close friends or siblings.
+• I modified the social dynamic.
+We hired a private instructor for my child and a few close friends and siblings.

 Yes, it cost more.
-But the "buy-in" we got from creating a safe, familiar space was worth every penny.
+But the "buy-in" we got from creating a safe, familiar space was worth it.
 It turned a source of anxiety into a source of mastery.

 Identifying the "Why"